OneDrive Always Shows Syncing? 12 Ways to Fix It

 2. In the Auto Save tab, click Update folders>Stop protecting to disable automatic backup.

-Or you can simply prevent OneDrive from auto startup by unchecking “Start OneDrive automatically when I sign in to Windows” in the Settings tab.
+Or you can simply prevent OneDrive always syncing from stopping auto startup by unchecking “Start OneDrive automatically when I sign in to Windows” in the Settings tab.

 Sometimes, the reason for OneDrive always shows syncing is certain OneDrive limitations.
 For example, files name with special characters are not allowed, files' names should be less than 442 characters, mapped drive cannot be synced, etc. You can check your file to make sure that your data is valid.

-OneDrive selective sync allows syncing only certain files or folders to OneDrive.
-In this way, you can upload the files that always show syncing, or you can select a particularly large folder that's taking time syncing in the background, to stop OneDrive icon from always showing syncing.
+OneDrive selective sync allows you to selectively sync certain files or folders from the cloud to your local PC.
+You can untick certain folders that are always syncing locally to stop the OneDrive icon from always showing syncing.
 To do it:

 1. Click Help & Settings > Settings > Account > Choose folders.